dynamics-social-behavior/dynamics-social-behavior.github.io/README.md

 this, but we prefer to keep things simple.

 To add a new member as a collaborator, see: [Invite new members to our website](HowTos/InviteCollaborators.md)

+## Updating the website

+The website is hosted on GitHub.
+To make changes, all you need to do is update the main branch of this repository.
+See the How To(s)" section to learn how to do that.

 ## First time contributing to the website?